 Questions about auditioning?

-The April auditions are there for folks who find out about us late in the year.
+The later auditions are there for folks who find out about us late in the year.
 We can’t guarantee that there will be open spaces by then, so if you can audition earlier, do.

 No, sorry.
-While we understand that it can be hard to plan your summer, it’s impossible for us to cast actors who might not accept the parts.
+While we understand that it can be hard to plan your schedule, it’s impossible for us to cast actors who might not accept the parts.
 By coming to the audition, you’re making a commitment to the show and to the other ensemble members.

 Yes.
 We select new actors each year.
-Usually, this means returning Troupe members will be re-accepted, but not always.
+Usually, this means returning ensemble members will be re-accepted, but not always.
 Plus, for casting purposes, it’s important for us to see how you’ve grown or changed over the year: the audition isn’t just to determine if we’ll use you, but also how.

 The notification generally happens within two weeks after the audition.
 Students are accepted, declined, or deferred.